 These issues don't exist on a fiber laser.
 Instead of using a gas or water, the fiber laser uses a solid gain medium, which eliminates the problem of gas flow and erosion.

-What CNC Fiber Laser Cutting Can Do for You
+What Can CNC Fiber Laser Cutting Machines Produce?

 If you’re looking for a way to cut a complex design, chances are you want to use CNC fiber laser cutters.
 Using a laser cutter allows you to craft quality metal products out of a variety of materials, as seen below.